Content updated May 29, 2018

 As is the case with other exclusions from the ALE head count, this exclusion can make a difference for businesses teetering on the 50 FTE threshold.

-For Tax Year 2015, it can also make the difference in another threshold – as shown in the whimsical example we give in our educational ACA for Santa video Confused about the Affordable Care Act and Whether Your Business Needs to Comply?
+Excluding veterans from the ALE count can make a difference, – as shown in the whimsical example we give in our educational ACA for Santa video Confused about the Affordable Care Act and Whether Your Business Needs to Comply?
 Santa Is Trying to Figure This All Out, Too.

 By excluding these employees from the head count for Rent a Righteous Santa, the ALE tally dropped from 28,788 to 34.
 Though that reduction, huge as it is, did not affect the ALE status of Rent a Righteous Santa on its own, it did make a difference when the head count of this company was combined with head counts from the three other companies in the Claus Resources group: Shiny Nose Brigade, N Squared Solutions, and ‘No Coal for You’ Studio.